ploncomi/set-bibliography-word-english/README.md

 set_bibliography_word_english.cpp: Program to add english language to word bibliography, useful for non-english installations of word

 APASixthEditionOfficeOnlinePL.xsl: Style for APA citation:  Authors (year)

+For compiling cpps, download of ploncomi/python_like_cpp is required